microsoft/symphony/docs/TESTING.md

 ### End to End tests with Terratest

 [Terratest](https://github.com/gruntwork-io/terratest) is a Go library that makes it easier to write automated tests for your infrastructure code.
-It provides a variety of helper functions and patterns for common infrastructure testing tasks,and offers a good support for the most commonly used Azure resources.
+It provides a variety of helper functions and patterns for common infrastructure testing tasks, and offers a good support for the most commonly used Azure resources.

 1. Ensure Go 1.16 is installed, and [Terratest Go environment](https://github.com/gruntwork-io/terratest/blob/master/examples/azure/README.md) is properly configured.